 - Alternatively, the loss can be 'carried forward' against profits from the same trade, to reduce future tax bills, or 'carried back' and offset against profits from the previous year.
 The company can be reimbursed for tax already paid.

-- From April 2017, the amount of profit that can be offset by losses carried forward will be limited to 50%.
+- From April 2017, the amount of profit that can be offset by losses carried forward is limited to 50% for profits above £5m.